Seeed-Studio/wiki-documents/docs/BeagleV-Getting-Started.md

 You can log in to Fedora OS using a **USB to Serial Converter**.
 Please follow the guide below.

-**Note:** After testing, we have found out that USB to serial converters with CP2102 chip works best with UART header on the 40-pin GPIO.

 ##### For Windows

 - **Step 1.** Insert the micro-SD card with the Fedora image from before into BeagleV™ - StarLight